 Active PAR

 This standard specifies the data unit format for use by Internet of Things (IoT) power sensors.
 The data format describes the exchange of service data, control data, and fragmented data via the IEC 61850/IEC 60870-104 or Message Queuing Telemetry Transport (MQTT) protocol.
-The standard may be used with wireless IoT power sensors that communicate via Zigbee, LoRa, Wi-Fi.
-The standard addresses power automation systems for power system applications.
-Furthermore, the standard enables wireless IoT power sensors to efficiently exchange information and to monitor the status of power transmission and transformation equipment.
-The standard provides guidance in the design, development, and testing of integrated applications of related systems and devices.
-Specifically, this standard provides unified coding rules and a lightweight and scalable data unit format for the status parameters of power transmission and transformation equipment, to shorten the length of data packets and reduce the power consumption of wireless IoT power sensors.
+Wireless Internet of Things (IoT) power sensors that communicate via air interface protocols may be used with this standard.
+Power automation systems for power system applications are addressed by this standard.
+Furthermore, wireless IoT power sensors to efficiently exchange information and to monitor the status of power transmission and transformation equipment are enabled by this standard.
+Guidance in the design, development, and testing of integrated applications of related systems and devices is provided in this standard.
+Specifically, unified coding rules and a lightweight and scalable data unit format for the status parameters of power transmission and transformation equipment, which shorten the length of data packets and reduce the power consumption of wireless IoT power sensors, are provided by this standard.

 COM/PLC - Power Line Communications